Coastal & Marine Sciences

 People

 The program office is located at Five Colleges, Inc., 97 Spring Street in Amherst.
-Students interested in learning more about the Five College Coastal and Marine Sciences Certificate or internship program should schedule a meeting with Program Coordinator Cindy Bright, available by appointment on your home campus (see contact info below).
+Students interested in learning more about the Five College Coastal and Marine Sciences Certificate or internship program should schedule a meeting with an affiliated faculty member on their home campus (see contact info below).
 Students affiliated with the program receive information on campus lectures, films and events as well as information on internships and research opportunities in the field.

 The FCCMS Program is guided by a steering committee with members from each of the five campuses.
 Steering committee members also serve as faculty advisors to certificate students.